W34K3D/W34K3D/Python Documentation.md

 ## Functions

 Functions are reusable blocks of code for specific tasks.
-They help keep your code as short and easy to work with as possible,
+&nbsp; They help keep your code as short and easy to work with as possible,
 saving you from repeating code.

 **print()**, **input()** and **type()** are functions.